vlasvlasvlas/docs/odkx-src/scan-form-designer-intro.rst

 .. warning::

-  You muse use :program:`Google Chrome`; other web browsers are not compatible at this time.
+  You must use :program:`Google Chrome`; other web browsers are not compatible at this time.

 A basic overview of the steps to design a form are: